ben-ng/gaggle/README.md

 ### Atomic Increment

-Without Gaggle, a situation like this might arise if multiple processes tried to update a value in a database that only supported "GET" and "SET" commands.
+Without Gaggle, a situation like this might arise if multiple processes tried to increment an integer in a database that only supported "GET" and "SET" commands.
+This is known as the "lost update" problem.

 ```
 Process A: